bgrimstad/splinter/docs/cpp_interface.md

 Below is a simple example demonstrating the use of SPLINTER.
 Remember to compile with a C++11 compatible compiler!

+More examples can be found in the directory `/test/examples`.

 ```c++
 #include <iostream>
 #include "bspline_builder.h"